Notch Notch

 Once 1.0 moves out of Open Beta and into Gold status, then we’ll start gradually sun-setting 0.9.23:

-• We’ll continue to sell new Base & Pro Flexible subscriptions until the end of June 2025, and they will continue under the same terms until the end of 2025.
+• We’ll continue to sell new Base & Pro Flexible subscriptions until the end of October 2025*, and they will continue under the same terms until April 2026.

-• This license will cost between £0 - £1,000 (as a sliding scale) depending on your individual account’s spend on subscriptions in the last 24 months.
+• From November 2025, this license will cost between £0 - £1,000 (as a sliding scale) depending on your individual account’s spend on subscriptions in the last 24 months.

-• If you’ve held a Base/Pro subscription with us for a combined total of 12+ months in the last 24 months the cost of the license will be £0.
+• If you’ve held a Base/Pro/VFX/RFX subscription with us for a combined total of 12+ months in the last 24 months the cost of the license will be £0.

 • The End of Life Perpetual Base 0.9.23 Access License cannot be upgraded or changed and does not access 1.0.